ubiquity/rpc-handler/docs/system-patterns.md

 ## 2. Component Descriptions

 - **HTTP Server (`deno-server.ts`):** The Deno entrypoint.
-Handles incoming HTTP requests (`POST /rpc/{chainId}`), parses JSON-RPC payloads, sets CORS headers, interacts with `Permit2RpcManager`, and proxies responses back to the client.
+Handles incoming HTTP requests (`POST /rpc/{chainId}`), parses single or batch JSON-RPC payloads, sets CORS headers, interacts with `Permit2RpcManager`, and proxies responses back to the client.
 - **Permit2RpcManager:** The main logic class.
 Integrates other components.
 Exposes the `send` method (used internally by the server) for making RPC calls.
 Implements round-robin starting point selection and iterative fallback logic.
-Accepts configuration options (timeouts, logging, cache settings, initial RPC data).
+Accepts configuration options (timeouts, logging, cache settings, initial RPC data, disableCache).
 Instantiates internal components like `CacheManager` and `ChainlistDataSource`.
 - **Chainlist Data Source (`ChainlistDataSource`):** Loads the curated list of RPC endpoints from `src/rpc-whitelist.json` (or accepts initial data passed via `Permit2RpcManager` options).
 Provides the list of URLs for a given chain to the `RpcSelector`.
 - **Latency Tester (`LatencyTester`):** Tests the response time and validity of whitelisted RPC endpoints when triggered by the `RpcSelector` (typically on cache miss/expiry).
     - *Optimization:* Performs `eth_chainId` first, then `eth_getCode` (Permit2) and `eth_syncing`.